FerretDB/FerretDB/README.md

 1. FerretDB uses the same protocol error names and codes, but the exact error messages may be different in some cases.

+2. Collection names restrictions:
+  * collection name cannot start with `_ferretdb_`
+  * collection name must not include non-latin letters, spaces, dots, dollars, dashes
+  * collection name length is no more than 119 symbols.

 If you encounter some other difference in behavior, please [join our community](#community) to report a problem.

 ## Quickstart